mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 and the directory it resides in.
 The script may have placeholders which MaxScale will substitute with useful information when launching the script.

-The placeholders and their substition results are:
+The placeholders and their substitution results are:

 * `$INITIATOR` -> IP and port of the server which initiated the event
 * `$EVENT` -> event description, e.g. "server_up"